Bridging the Gap: Guiding Principles for Quality, Tech-Enabled Career Coaching

 • Articulate the research-backed Guiding Principles for Quality Coaching that support learners throughout the education-to-career pipeline.

-• Evaluate use cases of current coaching technology solutions based on a spectrum of types of supports.
+• Evaluate use cases of current coaching technology solutions based on a spectrum of types of support.

 • Implement a structured template for auditing campus-based coaching platforms to ensure alignment with a framework for quality.